You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Experiments

-\textbf{Golden tickets are sufficiently varied to define a Pareto frontier that balances success rate and speed for an object picking task}.
-Our results showing the performance of various tickets on success rate for picking vs. speed of successful picks can be seen in Figure \ref{fig:pareto}.
-We see a large variation in ticket performance on both metrics, with ticket success rates varying from \mbox{$\approx 5\%$} to nearly $100\%$, and speeds varying from taking \mbox{$\approx 180$} steps to $220$ steps.
-This diversity results in a small subset of golden tickets that define a Pareto frontier, meaning that they outperform all other regular tickets to the right and below them, and represent a balance between the two objectives.
-This is a unique property of golden tickets compared to other RL methods: rather than designing multiple reward functions that balance these objectives differently, we naturally find tickets that balance them without any reward tuning.
+We investigate this in franka\_sim with a block picking task under two objectives---maximizing success rate, and maximizing speed of successful episodes---which trade off against each other (the faster the robot moves, the harder it becomes to successfully pick up the block).
+We run $400$ tickets in $50$ different start states each, and evaluate each ticket on both objectives. \textit{Golden tickets are sufficiently varied to define a Pareto frontier that balances success rate and speed for an object picking task (Figure~\ref{fig:pareto}).} Ticket success rates vary from ${\approx}5\%$ to nearly $100\%$, and speeds of successful episodes range from ${\approx}180$ to $220$ steps; this diversity results in a small subset of golden tickets that define a Pareto frontier, outperforming all other regular tickets to the right and below them and representing a balance between the two objectives.
 This suggests a simple way to alter a robot's behavior to adapt between objectives online: collect the golden tickets on the Pareto frontier, and switch between them as desired.